tuxey/PCBruler/README.md

 ## Features:

 * **Small form factor** (100x32 mm).
 100 mm is the upper limit for very cheap manufacturing on many PCB fab stores.
-Also, being this size helps carrying it on any pocket or pencil case.
+Also, being this size helps carrying it on any pocket or pencil case :nerd_face:.
 * **Transistor symbols**: BJT and MOSFET.
 * **Common packages/footprints:**
     * **Capacitors/resistances/diodes** (C/R/diode), with its measures (in mm and inch) and its power (in mW).